PanagiotisGeorgiadis/ElmChess/README.md

 # ElmChess
-Dummy elm chess game done as an experiment with Elm.
+Dummy chess game done as an experiment with Elm.